MariahJ7/TellingStoriesW-Data/finalprojectpart3.md

 ## Details on design decisions:
 - Cream background color - I wanted to find a color that complimented some of the colors that would be featured in photos of NYC.
 - Colors within vizualizations - for the most part, I used blues and greens as well as gray to deprioritize content within a vizualization when there was an area I wanted to focus but did not feel what I was communicating was alarming in a negative way.
 The one graph in which I include red is within the graph depicting how NYC scored based on the AARP Livability Index.
 Within that, I use gray mostly but then use red as a call out to show the conflict in the story which happens to center on how to increase engagement for seniors in NYC.
-- Use of bold text -
+- Use of bold text - I used bold text within paraphaphs throughout the presentation to call out important facts that really advanced the story.
+These were points I wanted to highlight and which togetehr share the high level story I am trying to tell.
+In reality, they became the points I mentioned during the final presentation in class.